lee7632/pyroprocessing_discrete.event.simulation/src/fuel.fabrication/process.model.md

 <li>compute false alarm probability
 <li>make plots
 </ol>
-<br><br>Data is written continutally with the write_output function as the code steps through the processes, but it is not indicated here because it would clutter up the process description.
+<br>Data is written continutally with the write_output function as the code steps through the processes, but it is not indicated here because it would clutter up the process description.
 <br><br>System false alarm data is written similarly in the false_alarm_write function.
 <br>End of campaign false alarm data is written separately from melter failure false alarm data.
 <br>KMP data is only recorded at a KMP event with the kmp_write function.